OPM/LBPM/docs/source/userGuide/models/cell/cell.rst

 The algorithm can then proceed to the next timestep.

+Keys to control the Gauss's law solver are specified in the ``Poisson`` section of the input database.
+Supported keys are:

+- ``Restart`` -- read electric potential from a restart file (default ``false``)
+- ``timestepMax`` -- maximum number of timesteps to run before exiting
+- ``tau`` -- relaxation time
+- ``analysis_interval`` -- how often to check solution for steady state
+- ``tolerance`` -- controls the required accuracy
+- ``epsilonR`` -- controls the electric permittivity
+- ``WriteLog`` -- write a convergence log

 ***************************
 Membrane Model
 ***************************

 The LBPM membrane model provides the basis to model cellular dynamics.
 There are currently two supported ways to specify the membrane location:

 1. provide a segemented image that is labeled to differentiate the cell interior and exterior.
 See the script ``NaCl-cell.py`` and input file ``NaCl.db`` as a reference for how to use labeled images.
 - ``IonConcentrationFile`` -- list of files that specify the initial concentration for each ion
 - ``Filename`` -- 8-bit binary file provided in the ``Domain`` section of the input database
 - ``ReadType`` -- this should be ``"8bit"`` (this is the default)